Andriy Sorokin: Canada

 In 2022, he signed a two-year contract with FC Continentals in the Canadian Soccer League.
 Throughout the season he helped the club secure a postseason berth by finishing fourth in the standings.
-He featured in the CSL Championship final where Continentals defeated Scarborough SC for the title.
+He featured in the CSL Championship final where the Continentals defeated Scarborough SC for the title.

+Following Continentals hiatus in 2023, he signed with the expansion franchise Dynamo Toronto.